-There was no display of any approval/exemption label for the non-road mobile machinery (i.e. excavator) used.
+There was no display of the approval/exemption label for one of the nonroad mobile machineries (i.e. a lifting platform) used.
 The contractor was advised to provide the approval/exemption label in accordance to the Air Pollution Control (Non-road Mobile Machinery) (Emission) Regulation.